 Brazilian food is diverse, but also potentially problematic in the sense that nothing is off limits.
 Once I found out after slurping up the last traces of my chicken dish that the sticky red sauce was a concoction of seasoned chicken blood.

-Black beans make the bulk of the protein with the addition of the left over scraps from the former landowners’ dinner.
+Then there is the Brazilian Feijoada a bean stew eaten on Fridays and Saturdays.
+Originally a dish made by slaves, the black beans account for the bulk of the protein, with the addition of the left over scraps from the landowners’ dinner.

-Don’t be surprised to see pig ears and tails or even the odd floating hoof.
-Nowadays, you can track down luxurious, contemporary versions, like vegetarian, gluten free or vegan feijoada.
-In truth, any dietary requirement imaginable.
+Don’t be surprised to see pig ears and tails or even the odd floating hoof in your stew.
+Nowadays, you can track down luxurious, contemporary versions like vegan feijoada.

-But is it really a feijoada without a floating pigs ear?
-That’s the question.
+But is it even a feijoada without a floating pig ear?

-At the end of the day, Brazilian food is a mixed pot as the cultures and ethnic diversity of the country itself.
-This is a guide to orientate you from the moment you sit down to when you are finally wolfing down your dessert.
+Brazilian food is just as diverse as the country itself.
+This is a guide to orientate you from the moment you sit down to when you are wolfing down your dessert.